mbasim25/stackoverflow-clone/README.md

 1. **Agile software development**
-2. Types for each entities
+2. Types for each entity
 3. Unit testing for every feature(TDD)

 ## Main Tools and packages